tomhazledine/tomhazledine.github.io/_posts/articles/2014-02-01-futura-for-the-win.md

 ---

 {:.addendum}
 This post was written in 2014.
-As you've no doubt already noticed, I've moved on from Futura as the typeface for this site.
-Read about why I made the switch [here](/)
+As you've no doubt already noticed, I've moved on from Futura as the typeface for this site. <!--Read about why I made the switch [here](/)-->

 My initial ‘Contemporary Drop Cap’ concept was much more florid and overtly ornamental than what you see today (as of April 2014).
 I burnt through many drafts experimenting with ornate serif fonts before I finally remembered that what I was trying to build was a **portfolio**; a neutral backdrop for my designs, not something that would distract from the work on show.
 In short, I needed a sans.